On Location

 Package Price INFO:

-$7,650 includes double accommodations for eleven nights (ideal for couples and friends traveling together; a single supplement is available for an additional $795); all breakfasts, eight lunches, and eight dinners; all ground and air transportation in Vietnam; airport transfers; and all entrance fees.
-Airfare to Ho Chi Minh City as well as required travel insurance, meals and activities not mentioned in the itinerary, gratuities, and passport/visa fees are not included.
+$7,995 includes double accommodations for twelve nights (ideal for couples and friends traveling together; a single supplement is available for an additional $1150); all breakfasts, 10 lunches, and 11 dinners; all ground and air transportation in Vietnam; airport transfers; and all entrance fees.
+Airfare to Ho Chi Minh City and from Hanoi, as well as required travel insurance, meals, and activities not mentioned in the itinerary, gratuities, and passport/visa fees are not included.

-If you are interested in the trip extension to Bai Tu Long Bay, view this PDF for details: VietnamTripExtension_2025
+If you are interested in the trip extension to Bai Tu Long Bay, view this PDF for details: VietnamTripExtension_2026

 Categories